For founders who build in public

 02

-Every draft links back to the chunks and sources it pulled from.
+Every post links back to the chunks and sources it pulled from.
 You can audit the line.

 03